|Credit: Jan Mika | Shutterstock|

 Tooth sensitivity after filling

-As with other dental procedures, tooth sensitivity after having a cavity filled or a filling replaced, according to the Columbia University College of Dental Medicine.
-The tooth decay that causes cavities irritates the tooth, and the filling procedure, while necessary, can further irritate the tooth.
+Some people may experience tooth sensitivity after having a cavity filled or a filling replaced, according to the Columbia University College of Dental Medicine.
+The tooth decay that causes cavities irritates the tooth, and the filling procedure, while necessary, can lead to further sensitivity.
 Fortunately, tooth sensitivity after a filling should improve on its own within a few weeks.
 It may last longer, as much as a few months, but as long as the tooth sensitivity shows gradual improvement, there should be nothing to worry about.
 Persistent tooth sensitivity, however, may indicate that a root canal is needed.

-If you had a composite filling put in, you may experience tooth sensitivity when chewing.
+Composite fillings may cause tooth sensitivity when chewing.
 There is no pain when the teeth are clenched together, however.
 This tooth sensitivity is usually fixed by adjusting the bite or replacing the filling with another composite, according to Bear Peak Dental, a private practice in Boulder, Colorado.

 - Desensitizing toothpaste.
 There are several brands of toothpaste for sensitive teeth available.
 Your dentist may recommend one or you may have to try different brands until you find the product that works for you.
 Be sure to use fluoridated toothpaste for sensitive teeth, not tartar-control toothpaste.
 Try spreading a thin layer of the desensitizing toothpaste on the exposed tooth roots before bed.